Skip to main content

 Local development

 Mintlify’s local dev startup command is mint dev, but Mintlify does not support Node 25+.
-This repo avoids that issue by running Mintlify in a Node 22 Docker container:
+This repo avoids that issue by running Mintlify in a Node 22 Docker container.
+The preview and validation targets use the same exact Mint CLI version from MINT_VERSION in the Makefile:

 The docs server binds to port 3000 by default.
 Override with: